IMPORTANT

 Overview

-Phishing is the act of attempting to acquire information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by pretending to be a trustworthy entity in an electronic communication.
-Phishing attacks are on the rise—don’t fall for their bait!
+Phishing is the act of attempting to acquire information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by pretending to be a trustworthy entity in electronic communication.
+Phishing attacks are on the rise—don’t fall for their bait.
+Suspicious emails should be reported using the Microsoft Report Button.
+Instructions on reporting emails as phishing can be found at Reporting a Phishing Email in Outlook.

-If you have questions about the suspected phishing email, contact ITS Support at 703-993-8870 or use Live Chat at https://its.gmu.edu/chat/.
+If you have questions about the suspected phishing email, contact ITS Support at 703-993-8870 or Live Chat.

 Tips to Avoid Being Caught